-Ninety nests were recorded with damage in the 2022-23 full season in the NW Cape and Cape Range divisions (equating to 4.5% of total recorded nests)4.
-66 of these nests were in the North West Cape division and 24 were within the Cape Range division.
-Ghost crabs caused the majority of damage (79 nests).
-Other causes were tide (1), birds taking eggs as a turtle was laying (3) and unknown causes (4).
-Three nests were damaged by either a dingo or an introduced predator (possibly a dog other than a dingo)5.
+286 nests were recorded with damage in the 2023-24 full season in the NW Cape and Cape Range divisions (equating to 4.7% of total recorded nests)3.
+275 of these nests were in the North West Cape division and 11 were within the Cape Range division.
+No damaged nests were observed in the Coral Bay division.
+Ghost crabs damaged the majority of these nests (266 nests).
+Other causes were another turtle accidentally uncovering another turtles' clutch (10), and birds taking eggs as a turtle was laying (8).
+Six nests were damaged by either a dingo or an introduced predator (possibly a dog other than a dingo)4.
+Some nests had more than one cause of disturbance, for example a dingo digging up a clutch followed by ghost crabs eating the eggs.